WaterSmart Tips, Tools & Resources

 WaterSmart landscaping for Central Texas

 Thin soils, hot weather and periodic droughts punctuated by torrential downpours make gardening in Central and South Texas a challenge.
-LCRA adopted WaterSmart landscape guidelines to help homeowners and homebuilders create well-designed, water-efficient landscapes.
+LCRA adopted WaterSmart landscape guidelines and recommends conservation landscaping guidelines to help homeowners and homebuilders create well-designed, water-efficient landscapes.

 Texas A&M AgriLife Extension Landscape Irrigation Cycling Quick Guide, Preventing Runoff with Cycle and Soak Irrigation, and Landscape Irrigation Efficiency Learn more about designing and setting your irrigation system to prevent runoff and water waste.